Fully updated in January 2024

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.

 Day 1: Roseau

-Given Dominica’s natural attractions, Roseau might not be the most spectacular place on the island, but it has a certain charm and deserves at least a few hours of your time.
-Check out the historical buildings on King-George-V-Street, spend some time in the pleasant Botanical Gardens, or hike up to Morne Bruce for a nice view.
+Given the number of impressive natural attractions on Dominica, Roseau might not be the most spectacular place on the island, but I found it to have a certain charm and in my opinion it definitely deserves at least a few hours of your time.

 Day 2: Soufrière